 Depending on the area of the body being imaged, you may be asked to drink a flavored mixture called contrast that will aid in the evaluation of your stomach and intestines.

-Certain types of studies also require an IV contrast material, which will be administered through a vein (usually in your arm), once you are in the exam room.
+Certain types of studies also require an IV contrast material, which will be administered through a vein (usually in your arm), once you are in our radiology center exam room.

-If your exam requires an IV contrast material to highlight certain parts of your body, you may feel a warm sensation throughout your body and/or a metallic taste in your mouth once the IV is administered.
+If your diagnostic medical imaging exam requires an IV contrast material to highlight certain parts of your body, you may feel a warm sensation throughout your body and/or a metallic taste in your mouth once the IV is administered.

 When you enter the exam room, you will be asked to lie on the CT table.
 The technologist will explain the procedure to you and position you on the scanning table.
 The table will then move to center on the part of your body being examined.
-You will be able to see out both ends of the scanner, and you will be able to talk to your technologist via a two-way microphone.
+You will be able to see out both ends of the scanner, and you will be able to talk to your technologist via a two-way microphone during your diagnostic medical imaging session.
 The table will move within the scanner during the exam.
 It is normal to hear whirling or clicking noises while the exam is being done.

 While the exam is being done, all you need to do is relax and remain as still as possible.
 You may be asked to hold your breath for short periods of time.